-On the eastern edge of the Santa Monica Mountains in California, Runyon Canyon Park is known for its rugged trails, celebrity sightings, and impressive views of the Los Angeles basin, the iconic Hollywood sign and, on a clear day, the Pacific Ocean.
+On the eastern edge of the Santa Monica Mountains in California, Runyon Canyon Park is known for its rugged trails, celebrity sightings, and views of the Los Angeles basin, the iconic Hollywood sign and, on a clear day, the Pacific Ocean.

 Among locals, the park has also long been known as a great place to take dogs, with several designated off-leash areas.
 But until recently, the dog-friendly policies weren’t much of a draw for tourists.

 “An amazing and truly memorable experience,” wrote Michael from Switzerland in a review on Airbnb’s website.
 “Nothing short of fantastic,” posted Michelle from Singapore.
-“We had an amazingly authentic day walking the Free Animal Doctor rescue dogs,” chimed in Justine from Australia.

 For animal welfare organizations that are considering launching a similar program, Bernardo recommends a trip to California.
 “Nothing we know is magic or unique; it’s from experience.
 You need to come do a tour!”